12. Simple Linear Regression

 Max. :17 Max. :5.200

-The scatter plot suggests a clear positive linear relationship: older sparrows tend to have longer wings, and the relationship appears close to linear over the range of the data.
-This small example is useful because it makes the fitted line and the slope easy to understand before we move to a noisier biological dataset.
+In Figure 1, the scatter plot suggests a clear positive linear relationship: older sparrows tend to have longer wings, and the relationship appears close to linear over the range of the data.
+This example makes the fitted line and the slope easy to understand before we look at a noisier dataset.

-The biological question in the sparrow example is whether wing length changes systematically with age.
+With the sparrow example, I ask whether wing length changes systematically with age.

-The inferential focus in a simple linear regression is usually the slope in Equation 1:
+The statistic of interest in a simple linear regression is usually the slope in Equation 1, which quantifies the magnitude and direction of dependence of the response on the predictor:

 \[H_{0}: \beta = 0\] \[H_{a}: \beta \ne 0\]